 process level (web app, http endpoints) or the

 physical level (machines, hosts).
 Bounded context in DDD terminology focuses on the logical separation whereas Microservice focuses on the physical separation.
-The philosophy of slicing up your system into manageable chunks still remains.
+The idea of slicing up your system into manageable chunks is the key here.

 What is an Actor?

-Each service has its own process boundary.
+Each service ends up having its own process or/and network boundary.
 The contract is a service updates it's shared memory and exposes a mechanism to read from its shared memory but the service itself is the only one that is allowed to write to it.